Everest Base Camp Trek

 After spending the night in Tengboche, you will set off for Dingboche in the morning.
 Our trek continues through the alpine forest to the village of Deboche, where you'll cross the Imja Khola on a suspension bridge.
 Along the way, you'll encounter a wall adorned with inscribed stones.

 As you proceed, you'll be rewarded with a captivating view of Ama Dablam.
-You'll ascend to the village of Pangboche and then follow the trail into the Imja Valley.
+You'll ascend to the village of Pangboche and follow the trail into the Imja Valley.
 After a steady climb, you'll finally reach the village of Dingboche, where you will settle in for the night.

 Altitude: Nangkartsang Peak (5,083 m) for acclimatization hike